copernicus-mogley/zkav.club/README.md

 ### Event production and promotion: On-location and online

-Empower and amplify community voices with *real* engagement!
+Empower and amplify the voices of your communities with *real* engagement!

 - Audio and video recording/livestream production equipment, plus setup and operation
 - Community content creation studio (interviews, podcasts, stories, etc)